Preface. It’s strange that we’re on the cusp of Peak Oil, and yet the only existential threat you ever hear about is Climate Change.

-2) As the German military peak oil study stated, when investors realize Peak Oil is upon us, stock markets world-wide will crash (if they haven’t meanwhile from massive, unreformed financial corruption), as it will be obvious that growth is no longer possible and investors will never get their money back.
+2) As a German military peak oil study stated (BTC 2010),when investors realize Peak Oil is upon us, global stock markets will crash since it will be obvious that growth is no longer possible and investors will never get their money back.

 3) Political (and religious) leaders gain votes, wealth, and power by telling people what they want to hear.
 Several politicians have told me privately that people like to hear good news and that politicians who bring bad news don’t get re-elected.
 “Don’t worry, be happy” is a vote getter.
-Carrying capacity, exponential growth, die-off, extinction, population control — these are not ideas that get leaders elected.
+A sure -fire way to not get elected is discussing carrying capacity, exponential growth, die-off, extinction, or population control with the electorate.
+There’s only a minority of intelligent, college-educated people who are scientifically literate.
+And the issue isn’t a sound-bite.
+Convincing the minority would take hours, if not weeks of time about a topic too grim for most people to want to pay attention to.

 4) As Richard Heinberg has pointed out, there’s a national survival interest in being the Last Nation Standing.
 He wrote: “I thought that world leaders would want to keep their nations from collapsing.
 They must be working hard to prevent currency collapse, financial system collapse, food system collapse, social collapse, environmental collapse, and the onset of general, overwhelming misery—right?
 But no, that’s not what the evidence suggests.
 Increasingly I am forced to conclude that the object of the game that world leaders are actually playing is not to avoid collapse; it’s simply to postpone it a while so as to be the last nation to go down, so yours can have the chance to pick the others’ carcasses before it meets the same fate.”
 February 2010.
 China or the U.S.: Which Will Be the Last Nation Standing?

-5) It would be political suicide to bring up the real problem of Peak Oil and have no solution to offer besides consuming less.
+5) It would be political suicide to bring up the real problem of Peak Oil and have no solution to offer besides conservation and consuming less.

 Kjell Aleklett, professor of Professor of Physics at Uppsala University in Sweden, points out that one of the failures of democracy is that “It is very difficult for any politician to admit that something is wrong, and that we might need to do something about it.
 If they were to do this, another politician would come along and say, ‘There’s no problem; vote for me and we can carry on as we are’.”